Apple and Amazon drive rally on Wall Street

 “Earnings are expected to be negative, but I think most people would say, ‘Yes, but we set the bar so low that we will probably beat Q3 numbers the way we beat Q2 numbers’,” said Sam Stovall, chief investment strategist at CFRA in New York.

-Twitter Inc jumped 5.1% after Deutsche Bank upgraded the social media company’s shares to “buy” on expectations of continued growth in 2021.
+Twitter Inc TWTR.N jumped after Deutsche Bank upgraded the social media company's shares to "buy" on expectations of continued growth in 2021.

-Volume on U.S. exchanges was 8.2 billion shares, compared with the 9.7 billion average for the full session over the last 20 trading days.

-Advancing issues outnumbered declining ones on the NYSE by a 1.79-to-1 ratio; on Nasdaq, a 1.57-to-1 ratio favored advancers.

 Additional reporting by Medha Singh and Shivani Kumaresan in Bengaluru, and Sinead Carew in New York; Editing by Marguerita Choy